go-delve/delve/Documentation/cli/README.md

 The command 'on <bp> cond <cond-arguments>' is equivalent to 'cond <bp> <cond-arguments>'.

 The command 'on x -edit' can be used to edit the list of commands executed when the breakpoint is hit.

+## packages
+Print list of packages.

+	packages [<regex>]

+If regex is specified only the packages matching it will be returned.

 ## print